Revealing mysteries in gamma-ray bursts: the role of gluon condensation: THE GC-MODEL

-In the subsequent stage, we encounter $N_{\pi}$, a complex quantity interrelated with $N_g$ and characterized by intricate nonperturbative QCD effects.
+In the subsequent stage, we encounter $N_{\pi}$.
+The relationships among $N_{\pi}$, $E_p$, and $E_{\pi}$ in Eq.
+(2.1) are highly intricate, since the energy-momentum of $\pi$ is randomly distributed.
 Conventionally, a multi-parameter empirical formulation is employed to articulate $N_{\pi}$.
-However, when addressing cosmic rays, whose energies may surpass the scale of the LHC, empirical formulas are non-existent.
+However, when addressing cosmic rays, whose energies may surpass the scale of the LHC, these empirical formulas are non-existent.

-Fortunately, the GC effect can be employed to simplify this relationship.
-Experimental observations indicate that as collision energy increases, $N_{\pi}$ also increases due to the greater participation of gluons in the process of generating new particles.
+Fortunately, QCD evolution equations can be used to predict these unknown knowledge, in particular, the GC-effect can be employed to simplify this relationship.
+Experimental observations indicate that as collision energy increases, $N_{\pi}$ also increases due to the greater participation of gluons in the process of generating lot of new particles.
 Recent research by Roberts et al. suggests that the effective hadron mass might be dynamically generated as a result of gluon nonlinearities [23].
-We envisage that when a substantial number of condensed gluons at the threshold $x_c$ suddenly participate in the $pp$-collisions, it inevitably leads to a dramatic increase in the production of secondary mesons.
-Since mesons possess mass, their yield $N_{\pi}$ is inherently constrained.
+We envisage that when a substantial number of condensed gluons at the threshold $x_c$ suddenly participate in the $pp$-collisions, it inevitably leads to a dramatic increase in the production of secondary meson.
+Since meson has mass, their yield $N_{\pi}$ is inherently constrained.
 In accordance with quantum theory, newly generated particles through collisions are initially excited from off-mass-shell to on-mass-shell, acquiring relative kinetic energy from the remaining interaction energy.
-In principle, the condensed gluons engaging in collisions may simultaneously generate a considerable number of secondary off-mass-shell mesons at a given interaction energy.
+In principle, the condensed gluons engaging in collisions may simultaneously generate a considerable number of secondary off-mass-shell meson at a given interaction energy.
 If these mesons are excited to on-mass-shell, they are capable of saturating all available energy, indicating that nearly all kinetic energies in collisions at the center-of-mass (C.M.) frame are utilized in creating the rest pions.
-This results in almost no relative momentum for the newly-formed mesons, leading to the maximum value of $N_{\pi}$.
-While the validity of this saturation approximation will be scrutinized by subsequent observed data, adopting this limit allows us to circumvent the complexities associated with the hadronization mechanism.
+This results in almost no relative momentum for the newly-formed meson, leading to the maximum value of $N_{\pi}$.
+While the validity of this saturation approximation will be scrutinized by subsequent observed data, adopting this limit allows us to circumvent the complex hadronization mechanism.

+We simplify the process of proton collisions producing secondary hadrons $pp\rightarrow X$ as $pp\rightarrow pp+N_{\pi}$, where pions dominate the secondary hadrons and they are in a stationary state at the C.M. system due to the GC-effect.